mediadrop/mediadrop/doc/install/index.rst

 admin**.
 (Remember to `change your password
 <http://localhost:8080/admin/settings/users/1>`_!)

-If this produces errors then MediaCore CE or one of its dependencies is not setup correctly.
+If this produces errors then MediaDrop or one of its dependencies is not setup correctly.
 Please feel free to ask questions and submit solutions via our `community forums <http://mediacorecommunity.org/community>`_.